bmhayward/Transcode/README.md

 ### MakeMKV

-MakeMKV is a tool designed to decrypt and extract a video track from a Blu-ray or DVD disc, and convert it into a single [Matroska](https://github.com/donmelton/video_transcoding#why-a-single-mkv-file) format file (`.mkv`).
+MakeMKV is a tool designed to decrypt and extract a video track from a Blu-ray Disc or DVD, and convert it into a single [Matroska](https://github.com/donmelton/video_transcoding#why-a-single-mkv-file) format file (`.mkv`).

 #### MakeMKV tips